A Weekend in Sofia

 Sofia: Communist past and capitalistic present

 Still, by walking around the city center of Sofia, you can feel the clashes between the communist past and the capitalistic present.
 The “Monument to the Soviet Army” meets art meets shopping malls.
-You find old public phones, walls full of graffitis, market stalls selling everything from sanitary goods to souvenirs.
-You find trams, that look like the old ones from the East German city of Leipzig.
+You will find old public phones, walls full of graffitis, market stalls selling everything from sanitary goods to souvenirs.
+You will find trams, that look like the old ones from the East German city of Leipzig.

 You find shops selling fur coats.
 You find shopping malls full of western brands.
 You find too many Mc Donald’s restaurants.
 You find big holes in pedestrian walkways next to stylish bars.
 You find massive dish antennas on balconies.